nf-core/website/markdown/usage/tutorials/nf_core_tutorial.md

 > Our tip: Be clever with multiple Nextflow configuration locations.
 For example, use `-profile` for your cluster configuration, `~/.nextflow/config` for your personal config such as `params.email` and a working directory `nextflow.config` file for reproducible run-specific configuration.

+To know more about Nextflow configuratons you can check the [pipeline configuration tutorial](https://nf-co.re/usage/configuration).

 ### Running pipelines with test data

 The `test` config profile is a bit of a special case.